GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Warrior.md

 ### Basic Training
 Every Warrior receives some training over their lifetime.
 You are trained in four weapons of your choice.
 You may include the Shield Proficiency (see below) in these picks.
+You also have specialization with a weapon of your choice.
 When you inflict a critical hit with an attack, you know how many hitpoints that creature currently has remaining.
 Additionally, choose [Body], [Rflx], or [Fort].
 It is improved by 1.
 Once chosen, this choice cannot be undone.